palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Adjust the Ultracortex for your head

-Put the Ultracortex Mark IV onto your head and gradually tighten the electrode units until the electrodes are snuggly (but comfortably) against your scalp.
+Put the Ultracortex Mark IV onto your head and gradually tighten the electrode units until the electrodes are snugly (but comfortably) against your scalp.
 Tighten the electrodes and comfort units by turning them clockwise, and loosen them by turning counterclockwise.

-**Be careful** not to strain the electrode wires when twisting the electrode unit with the  ELECTRODE UNITS, or you may separate the wire from the electrode itself.
+**Be careful** not to strain the electrode wires when twisting the electrode units, or you may separate the wire from the electrode itself.

 ### Examine your brain waves!